 Battery life is the other issue.
-Most cycling GPS devices are now good enough to provide one, if not two days power.
+Most bike touring GPS devices now good enough to provide one, if not two days power.
 Which is fine if you can keep it charged on a regular basis.

 If you are cycling through the back of beyond and wild camping along the way, then power might be a bit of an issue.
 Sure, you can get a solar setup to keep it charged, but then we are back to adding more weight to your load.

 At the point you are carrying a kilogram of tech gear just to keep your GPS charged, you would probably have been just as well to take a kilo of maps instead!
 It might have been cheaper as well.
 It's one of those things that gets you thinking.